1arry1iu/archetype/README.md

-# Archetype (ACT-10.5)
+# Archetype (A-10.5)

-Welcome to Archetype (ACT), your ultimate archetype, construct, and perspective generator on LLMs.
+Welcome to Archetype (A), your ultimate archetype, construct, and perspective generator on LLMs.

 ## Construct (C)